ThinkBigAnalytics/AoaDemoModels/README.md

         training.R

 Note that other files may be included under the model_modules folder and they will be added to the relevant containers during training, evaluation and scoring.
 Examples of this a common data prep classes etc.

-## Pyspark Model Signatures

-The pyspark train and evaluate functions are almost identical to the native python signatures except the have the SparkSession as the first argument

-    def train(spark, data_conf, model_conf, **kwargs):
-       ...

-    def evaluate(spark, data_conf, model_conf, **kwargs):
-       ...

-Note that the `**kwargs` is used to ensure future extendibility of the model management framework and ensuring that models are backward compatible.
-For instance, we may pass new features such as callback handlers that the frameworks supports to newer models, but the old models can safely ignore such parameters.

-The folder structure and the use of the __init__.py is the exact same for pyspark as it is for native python.

 # Model Container and Resources Configuration